1 | Shoal Bay

 Completely undeveloped and the victim of erosion, Sherricks Bay Beach is a bit rockier than most beaches in Anguilla.
 However, while there is not much exploring or swimming to do here, it is a great location for a private picnic, taking pictures of the islands on the horizon, or simply taken in the sounds and feel of the strong sea-breeze.

-Make your way south west for two miles (three and a half kilometers) from the center of Meads Bay to find this beach.
+This beach is located two miles (three and a half kilometers) south west of the center of Meads Bay.

 Find complete details here.

 The calm waters of Shoal Bay West are excellent for swimming and snorkeling, with coral reefs just off the shore.
 Occasionally there is a crowd here due to day-trippers from St. Martin, but it's typically a quiet beach.